AY2122S1-CS2103T-T11-2/tp/docs/UserGuide.md

 ### Practicing with your flashcards
 Once we have selected all the French flashcards, we can finally start our practice session using LingoGO!'s [Slideshow mode](#slideshow-mode).

-1. To begin you practice session, simply type [`slideshow`](#entering-slideshow-mode-slideshow) into the command box and press Enter.
+1. To begin your practice session, simply type [`slideshow`](#entering-slideshow-mode-slideshow) into the command box and press Enter.
 You will now enter LingoGO!'s [Slideshow mode](#slideshow-mode) where you will see a maximized view of a flashcard with only its foreign phrase.
    ![slideshowTutorial.png](images/slideshowTutorial.png)

     <div style="page-break-after: always;"></div>